Guru Dutt: Later films

 In 1960, Dutt's team released Chaudhvin Ka Chand, directed by M. Sadiq and starring Dutt alongside Waheeda Rehman and Rehman.
 The film was a box-office smash hit, and more than recovered Dutt's losses from Kaagaz.
 The film's title track, "Chaudhvin Ka Chand Ho", is in a special colour sequence and is the only time one can see Guru Dutt in colour.

 In 1962, his team released Sahib Bibi Aur Ghulam, a critically successful film which was directed by Dutt's protégé, Abrar Alvi, who won the Filmfare Best Director Award for the film.
 The film starred Dutt and Meena Kumari, along with Rehman and Waheeda Rehman in supporting roles.

 In 1964, Dutt acted opposite Meena Kumari in his last film, Sanjh Aur Savera, directed by Hrishikesh Mukherjee.
 After his death in October 1964, he left several films incomplete.
 He was cast as the lead in K Asif's film Love and God but was replaced by Sanjeev Kumar when the film was revived years later.
 He was also working opposite Sadhana in Picnic which was left incomplete and shelved.

-He was set to produce and star in Baharen Phir Bhi Aayengi but was replaced as the lead by Dharmendra and the film released in 1966 as his team's last production.
+He was set to produce and star in Baharen Phir Bhi Aayengi but was replaced as the lead by Dharmendra and the film released in 1966 as his last film as a producer.